Policies & Procedures

 Ball caps, hoods or hats may not be worn in the school building except on spirit days.
 Safe, appropriate footwear must be worn on the playground.
 Flip-flop sandals or high-heel shoes are not appropriate for the playground.
 Students not dressed appropriately may be asked to change.

-Weekly News Posts
+Cardinal Weekly News

 ITEMS FROM HOME

 Parents are asked to encourage their child to take responsibility for bringing all necessary items to school each day.
 In the event a parent must deliver an item to school, the following process has been put in place to avoid classroom interruptions:

 - parent will leave the item on a designated table outside the office

 - office staff will send an email notification to the student's teacher